MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 [!INCLUDE [public-preview-banner](./includes/public-preview-banner.md)]

-Connect to data that is already prepared and stored in your lakehouse in Delta format and bring it into Dynamics 365 Customer Insights - Data.
+Connect to data in Delta format and bring it into Dynamics 365 Customer Insights - Data.
 [Delta](https://go.microsoft.com/fwlink/?linkid=2248260) is a term introduced with Delta Lake, the foundation for storing data and tables in the Databricks Lakehouse Platform.
 Delta Lake is an open-source storage layer that brings ACID (atomicity, consistency, isolation, and durability) transactions to big data workloads.
-A key benefit is direct integration with stored data in Delta format.
-No need for intermediate staging data copies in other formats or more transforms.
 For more information, see the [Delta Lake Documentation Page.](https://docs.delta.io/latest/delta-intro.html)

+Key reasons to connect to data stored in Delta format:

+- Seamlessly bring in data that is already prepared and stored in your lakehouse
+- Better manage large data sources that change frequently
+- Have direct integration with stored data without the need for intermediate staging data copies in other formats or more transforms
+- Minimize the time to prepare data for unification and insights

 [!INCLUDE [public-preview-banner](./includes/public-preview-note.md)]